jose-alvarado-guzman/pyneoingest/README.md

 - __Read query__: Submit a Cypher query and get the result of it as a Pandas DataFrame.
 - __Write query__: Sumbmit a Cypher query to update an existing database.
+- __Write queries__: Sumbmit a list of Cypher query to update an existing database.
-- __Write query with data__: Update a database based on a Pandas DataFrame and one or more Cypher queries.
+- __Write query with data__: Update a database based on a Pandas DataFrame and a Cypher queries.
+- __Write queriies with data__: Update a database based on a Pandas DataFrame and a list of Cypher queries.

 ## How to install it?